faisal-w/ci-restserver-example/README.md

-# CodeIgniter Rest Server (by Resources)
+# Implementation of Phil Sturgeon's CI Rest Server

-A fully RESTful server implementation for CodeIgniter using one library, one config file, and a controller for each resource.

-This is a fork from Phil Sturgeon's CodeIgniter Rest Server (http://github.com/philsturgeon/codeigniter-restserver) under the terms of his own DBAD license (http://www.dbad-license.org/).
-The primary difference is that resources are handled by their own controllers rather than the single controller used by Phil.
+An implementation of PHP Codeigniter Rest Server created by Phil Sturgeon and modified by Adam Whitney.
+Here I am planning to test REST based login and authentication server.
+But not done yet.

 ## Requirements